 Operational Objectives (00) What is a measure of success?
-Please use quantitative (Key Performance) and qualitative in- dicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is respon- sible for moni- toring and pro- viding the data / information?
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is respon- sible for moni- toring and pro- viding the data / information?
 When will it be collected?
-Baseline and target A common evaluation framework fostering exchange and reuse of R&I results by 2024.
-Common evaluation methodol- ogies (CEM) implemented and building up a common evidence base using CEM for CCAM demonstration activities.
-Number of projects making reference to common eval- uation methodology in their methodology definition, also beyond European projects after finalisation of the CEM.
-CORDIS, CINEA, CCAM Knowl- edge Base, periodical survey, Project deliverables and results, assessment reports/surveys from CSA projects Project Coordinators, Partnership association, National Member States representatives CSA Baseline: good practices from the Knowledge Base on evaluation methodologies Extended Baseline: CEM ready for implementation by 2024 Target: 10 or more projects making reference to common evaluation methodology in their methodology definition, also beyond European projects by 2027 Baseline: Mapping of knowledge fields of the Cosmos project in 1.
-Quarter 2022 Target: 15 Horizon Europe projects addressing new and emerging knowledge fields like A1 and cyber security in CCAM applications by 2027 (no baseline) Exploit new and emerging knowledge fields for large scale demonstrations in 2027.
+Baseline and target 009 A common evaluation framework fostering exchange and reuse of R&I results by 2024.
+Common evaluation methodologies (CEM) implemented and building up a common evidence base using CEM for CCAM demonstration activities.
+Number of projects making reference to common evaluation methodology in their methodology definition, also beyond European projects after finalisation of the CEM.
+CORDIS, CINEA, CCAM Knowledge Base, periodical survey, Project deliverables and results, assessment reports/surveys from CSA projects Project Coordinators, Partnership association, National Member States representatives CSA Baseline: good practices from the Knowledge Base on evaluation methodologies Extended Baseline: CEM ready for implementation by 2024 Target: 10 or more projects making reference to common evaluation methodology in their methodology definition, also beyond European projects by 2027 0010 Exploit new and emerging knowledge fields for large scale demonstrations in 2027.
 Number of projects developing and implementing new and emerging knowledge fields, such as cyber security, data sharing and AI, into CCAM solutions.
-Cluster 5 RIA, CCAM Knowledge Base, TRIMIS Project Coordinators, Partnership association Expand and disseminate the knowledge base on CCAM solutions during the entire Partnership duration.
-Number and regularity of up- dates of the CCAM Knowledge Base with projects and high qualitative content providing results and lessons learned CORDIS, Partnership report (e.g. annual basis), Cluster 7 RIA, CCAM Partner- ship Association Baseline: Knowledge base in 2020 with 300 projects (covering projects as of 1996) Target: 400 or more projects in total by 2030 Baseline: 50% (all Eastern European countries, Portugal, Luxemburg, Ireland) of all the 26 European countries with projects are significantly under- represented in the Knowledge Base in 2021 with involvements in less than 8 projects.
+Cluster 5 RIA, CCAM Knowledge Base, TRIMIS Project Coordinators, Partnership association Baseline: Mapping of knowledge fields of the Cosmos project in 1.
+Quarter 2022 Target: 15 Horizon Europe projects addressing new and emerging knowledge fields like AI and cyber security in CCAM applications by 2027 (no baseline) 0011 Expand and disseminate the knowledge base on CCAM solutions during the entire Partnership duration.
+Number and regularity of up- dates of the CCAM Knowledge Base with projects and high qualitative content providing results and lessons learned CORDIS, Partnership report (e.g. annual basis), Cluster 7 RIA, CCAM Partnership Association Baseline: Knowledge base in 2020 with 300 projects (covering projects as of 1996) Target: 400 or more projects in total by 2030 Baseline: 50% (all Eastern European countries, Portugal, Luxemburg, Ireland) of all the 26 European countries with projects are significantly under- represented in the Knowledge Base in 2021 with involvements in less than 8 projects.
 Eastern countries in particular are involved in average in 3 projects.
 With few exceptions (US and Japan), no project from outside EU is included in 2021.
-In 2021, the KB includes initiatives from EU, Norway, Switzerland and UK and very few initiatives involve US, Brazil, Canada, China, Japan, New Zealand, South Korea) Target: Increase the number of CCAM related projects from all Eastern European countries, Portugal, Luxemburg, Ireland and from non- European countries in the Knowledge Base by 2030.
+In 2021, the KB includes initiatives from EU, Norway, Switzerland and UK and very few initiatives involve US, Brazil, Canada, China, Japan, New Zealand, South Korea) Target: Increase the number of CCAM related projects from all Eastern European countries, Portugal, Luxemburg, Ireland and from non- European countries in the Knowledge

-7. CCAM Clusters
+9. CCAM Clusters